- Required by the FAA to operate a "complex aircraft"

 (checkout)

-- Pilots having only flown in our Sport Cruisers will require this checkout
+- Pilots who have only flown in our Sport Cruisers will require this checkout.

-- Depending on pilot skill and ability to learn, this checkout may require 3 or more lessons/flights
+- Depending on the pilot’s skill and ability to learn, this checkout may require three or more lessons/flights

 Transition to Cirrus SR20